 What is a community group?

 Community groups are small groups of approximately six married couples or six to eight individuals of the same gender that meet weekly in someone's home for fellowship, Bible study, prayer, and accountability.
 They are for adults of all ages, stages of life, and spiritual maturity.
-Most community groups are formed as people go through the Rooted experience.

 When do community groups meet?